computation-structures/course/README.md

 of building blocks — logic gates, combinational and sequential circuits, finite-state machines, processors and finally complete systems.
 Both hardware and software mechanisms are explored through a series of design examples.
-The problem sets and lab exercises are intended to give students hands-on experience in designing digital systems; students complete the gate-level design for a RISC processor during the lab exercises.
+The worksheets and lab exercises are intended to give students hands-on experience in designing digital systems; students complete the gate-level design for a RISC processor during the lab exercises.